933317 Organic farming in the public debate (in Eng.)

 There are many new trends and terms in sustainable production and food issues: market gardening (Jean-Martin Frotier), four season gardening, permaculture, holistic grazing, conservation agriculture, regenerative agriculture, natural gardening and others.
 The question arises: what is then organic in between?

-Therefore it is of interest to understand the diverse approaches ecological, cultural, economic and political dimensions, to be able to make a choice how the produce and how they consume.
+Therefore it is of interest to understand the diverse approaches, their ecological, cultural, economic and political dimensions, to be able to make a choice how to produce and how to consume in future.

 1. What do the diverse systems promise?

 2. What do they include in terms of an alternative way of producing, social impacts, economic concepts and others?